admin-shell-io/id/aas/3/0/README.md

  [http://admin-shell.io/aas/3/0/Property](http://admin-shell.io/aas/3/0/Property) The Property class as defined in Details of the 'Asset Administration Shell - Part 1 - Version 3.0'.

-## Property/category
- The following categories are defined for properties and multi-language properties: CONSTANT, PARAMETER, and VARIABLE.

- [https://admin-shell.io/aas/3/0/Property/category](https://admin-shell.io/aas/3/0/Property/category) The attribute category of the Property class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 3.0'.

 ## Property/value
  The value of the property instance.